A Thought Leader with a Track Record

 Then, she decided to change gears and move into high tech.
 Jennifer joined VeriSign, starting as an agent in the call center, then a supervisor, and then a business analyst.
 As a business analyst, she took responsibility for internal control audits and all operational reporting for Support.
 She then moved over to KCS program management, where she drove the Knowledge-Centered Support Program for about 4 years.
 During this time, she managed an InQuira implementation and launched a new self service site to thousands of customers worldwide.

 Jennifer actively participates in the work of the Consortium for Service Innovation.
-She helped develop the KCS Academy’s professional certification criteria.
+She helped develop the Consortium’s professional certification criteria.
 Additionally, Jennifer contributed to the to the KCS v5 and v6 Practices Guides, and coauthored the KCS v6 Adoption Guide.
-The CSI recognized her as an Innovator.
-The KCS Academy granted her KCS v6 Practices KCS Trainer certifications.
+The Consortium has recognized her as an Innovator and granted her KCS v6 Practices KCS Trainer certifications.
 Jennifer spends most of her time delivering KCS workshops and assisting clients with launching and maintaining their KCS programs.
 She has a wealth of experience in KCS practices and implementations, support, and self-service localization strategy.

 Connect with Jennifer on LinkedIn.